 Hiring Students - Any student hired for the Summer must be currently enrolled at Seattle University for Summer quarter or the upcoming Fall quarter.
 Temporary workers are not allowed.
 Summer Research work will begin mid-June and ends August 31st.
 Please work with your student on a work schedule.

-Supply purchases - If you received a supply allotment with your summer award, please plan to submit shopping cart requests no later than August 10th to Robin Evans and all reimbursement requests by September 1st.
+Supply Purchases - If you received a supply allotment with your summer award, please plan to submit shopping cart requests no later than August 10th to Robin Evans and all reimbursement requests by September 1st to Robin Evans.
 Any submissions beyond these dates will require dean approval.

-Student Research Volunteers - If you have a volunteer working in your lab this summer, please complete the Volunteer Research Agreement & Student Volunteer Forms and return to Sandi Nagel in ENGR 604 prior to their start in the lab.
+Student Research Volunteers - If you have a volunteer working in your lab this summer, please complete the Volunteer Research Agreement & Student Volunteer Forms and return to Chandra Catron in ENGR 605 prior to their start in the lab.